hasura/graphql-engine/docs/graphql/manual/actions/types/index.rst

 .. admonition:: Postgres scalars

-   Postgres base types are reusable as custom scalars without explicitly declaring them.
-   For example, we might have a ``type`` like this:
+   Postgres base types are implicitly made available as GraphQL scalars; there is no need to declare them separately.
+For example, in the definition

    .. code-block:: graphql